 You are requested to use the Dining Room for formal meals though bar snacks can be consumed in the Main Lounge.
 The Main Lounge is directly opposite the top of the stairs and the Dining Room is to the left.

-The use of mobile phones is unrestricted on the ground floor of the Clubhouse, except for the Snooker Room, but they must be switched to silent and not used when players are on the 1st floor.
+The use of mobile phones is unrestricted on the ground floor of the Clubhouse, except for the Snooker Room, but they must be switched to silent and not used for calls when players are on the 1st floor.
 Their use is banned on the Course except in the event of an emergency.

 In common with all public places, smoking including e-cigarettes is not allowed anywhere on the premises.
 Ashtrays are provided outside the main entrance.